CaarlosAugusto/python-socketapp/README.md

 * tqdm: progress bar

 ## Time spent to create:
-About 4 hour for 3 days
+About 4 hour for 3 days.
-Total of 12 hours
+Total: 12 hours

 ## Difficulties faced in the challenge:
 * Learn how sockets works.